• Skip to primary navigation

 • Originals

 In this Backyard Life video, join Outdoors with the Morgans YouTuber Mike Morgan for some trail-building tips on his Western Pennsylvania wooded property.
-Morgan offers tips and suggestions on how to build trails—as he’s hiking on his very own!
+Morgan offers up tips and suggestions trail clearing in the woods—as he’s hiking on his very own!

 Morgan and his family live on a large property, approximately 100 acres, most of it wooded.
-Hence, he’s built a pretty elaborate three-and-half- to four-mile trail system throughout it.
+Hence, he’s built a pretty elaborate three-and-half to four-mile trail through the woods.
 The family uses the trails for hiking, walking the dogs, riding side-by-sides, and gathering and collecting firewood and saw logs for their sawmill.
 While everyone’s property needs are different, Morgan needed wide, stable trails to access them with his tractors.

-Here are Morgan’s trail building tips and suggestions.
+Here are Morgan’s backyard trail cutting tips and suggestions.

 There are numerous benefits to having a nice trail system on your property.
 Here are a few:

 • Trails provide access to portions of your property that may normally go untraveled.
 For example, a few years back, the Morgans bought some additional acreage that connected to their property.
 Although beautiful, they had to walk through overgrowth and invasive species, and traverse steep hills to access it.
 “It wasn’t very inviting to hike down there,” says Morgan.
-But with a defined trail system, they now enjoy accessing that part of their property.
+But with numerous paths in the woods, they now enjoy accessing more of their property.

-• Trail systems also enable property owners to take friends and guests out for hikes or ATV rides for hours on end.
+• Clearing trail systems also enable property owners to take friends and guests out for hikes or ATV rides for hours on end.

 If you’re considering building trails to access different parts of your property, Morgan emphasizes the importance of first determining your intended purpose is for creating them.
 If you plan to drive tractors on a trail, that requires a wider trail.
 “You have to consider how you’ll be using trails, both now and in the future?” he says.

 Because Morgan likes to use his tractors on-trail to collect logs, he needs his trails to be wide, although not very steep.
-To make this happen, he sometimes had to make them longer, and wind them around certain areas of his property to avoid hills.
+To make this happen, he sometimes had to clear trails to avoid certain areas of his property that were too hilly.
+This sometimes resulted in longer trails.

 Over the years, Morgan has used all types of trail-building equipment.
 He’s used a mini excavator, skid loader outfitted with a forestry cutter, tractors and brush hogs, grapples, and a track skid loader.